karatelabs/karate/README.md

 # Keywords that set key-value pairs
 They are `param`, `header`, `cookie`, `form field` and `multipart field`.

 The syntax will include a '=' sign between the key and the value.
-The key does not need to be within quotes.
+The key should not be be within quotes.
 ## `param`
 Setting query-string parameters:
 ```cucumber